Irreducible characters and bitrace for the $q$-rook monoid: Introduction

 summed over all partitions $\la$ with no more than $n$ boxes and $r$ rows.
-Here $R_n^{\la}(q)$ are simple $R_n(q)$-modules and $L(\la)$ are simple $U_q(gl_n)$-modules.
+Here $R_n^{\la}(q)$ are simple $R_n(q)$-modules and $L(\la)$ are simple $U_q(gl_r)$-modules.
 A third presentation provided by Halverson and Ram showed that $R_n(q)$ is a quotient of the affine Hecke algebra in type $A$.

-In \cite{DHP}, the character theory of $R_n(q)$ was developed, which generalized the earlier work of Munn \cite{Mu}. \cite{DHP} used a Schur-Weyl duality between $R_n(q)$ and the quantum general linear group $U_q(gl_r)$ to compute a Frobenius formula, in the ring of symmetric functions, for the irreducible characters of $R_n(q)$.
-A recursive Murnaghan-Nakayama rule for these characters $\chi^{\la}_{\mu}(q)$ was also derived in \cite{DHP}, which expresses $\chi^{\la}_{\mu}(q)$ in terms of those whose lower partitions have shorter length.
+In \cite{DHP}, Dieng, Halverson and Poladian developed the character theory of $R_n(q)$ as a generalization of the earlier work of Munn \cite{Mu}.
+They used a Schur-Weyl duality between $R_n(q)$ and the quantum general linear group $U_q(gl_r)$ to give a Frobenius formula, in the ring of symmetric functions, for the irreducible characters of $R_n(q)$.
+A recursive Murnaghan-Nakayama rule for these characters $\chi^{\la}_{\mu}(q)$ was also derived therein, which expresses $\chi^{\la}_{\mu}(q)$ in terms of those whose lower partitions have shorter length.

-The aim of this paper is to find more effective and computation friendly formulae for $\chi^{\la}_{\mu}(q)$.
+The aim of this paper is to find an effective and computation friendly formulae for $\chi^{\la}_{\mu}(q)$.
 We use vertex algebraic techniques to give a new iterative formula for $\chi^{\la}_{\mu}(q)$.
 Different from the Murnaghan-Nakayama rule, our new formula express $\chi^{\la}_{\mu}(q)$ in terms of those whose upper partitions have shorter length.
 Many special cases are considered.
-In particular, the compact rules for $\chi^{\la}_{\mu}(q)$ with $\la$ hook and two-row type are derived respectively.
-The bitrace can be viewed a deformed orthogonality relation for irreducible characters.
-We also introduce the bitrace of the $q$-rook monoid algebra as an analog of the bitrace of the Hecke algebra \cite{HLR,JL}.
-A parallel combinatorial formula is obtained.
+In particular, compact rules for $\chi^{\la}_{\mu}(q)$ with $\la$ hook and two-row type are derived respectively.

+According to \cite{HLR}, the bitrace can be viewed a deformed orthogonality relation for irreducible characters of the Hecke algebra.
+We also introduce the bitrace of the $q$-rook monoid algebra and derive a parallel combinatorial formula.